trealla-prolog/trealla/README.md

 Concurrent Tasks						##EXPERIMENTAL##
 ================

-Trealla is thread-safe, but single-threaded internally.
 Co-operative multi-tasking is available in the form of light-weight coroutines that run until they yield either explicitly or implicitly (when waiting on an event of some kind).
 They are called a `task` here.

 	task/[1-n]	            # concurrent form of call/1-n
 	tasklist/[2-8]          # concurrent form of maplist/1-n